nennigb/EasterEig/README.md

   1. Acoustic waveguide with an impedance boundary condition (with the different supported linear libraries)
   2. 3-dof toy model of a structure with one random parameter (with numpy)
-  3. 3-dof toy with two parameters leading to EP3
+  3. 3-dof toy with two parameters, based on `CharPol` class and leading to EP3
   4. ...

 > **Remarks :**